Search API

 In order to perform an open-ended search you can leave out either min or max.

 When using range filters, the “now”, “now_utc” and “now_local_tz” keywords can be used.
 Both “now_utc” and “now” (which are alias), will be interpreted as the current datetime for the UTC timezone.
-When using “now_local_tz”, the date used in the range filter is the current datetime in the Portal Server timezone (if it was changed, otherwise will also be UTC).
+When using “now_local_tz”, the date used in the range filter is the current datetime in the Cantemo Server timezone (if it was changed, otherwise will also be UTC).

 Important: when using “now”, “now_utc”, “now_local_tz”, datetime objects are created.
 So, if this is intended to be used to filter against dates values (without a time), then the value should be floored to the 00:00 time, which can be done by applying the “/d” operator.
-So, if querying Portal at, for example, 2019-01-02 at 01:55:00 UTC, then the values will be:
+So, if querying Cantemo at, for example, 2019-01-02 at 01:55:00 UTC, then the values will be:

 • 2019-01-02T01:55:00 for “now”